-Download The pdf document below and use it to make your Ceiling Tile Cuts.
+If you happened to miss it above, be sure to download and print this pdf document below and use it to get the dimensions for your Ceiling Tile Cuts.

 Portable Building Boards Ceiling Tile Cutting Pattern.pdf

-Click on the link or image above. 😉
+Click on the link or thumbnail image above. 😉

 Three (3) Reasons why these Easy to Make Building Boards are So Popular World Wide.